pjliddy/cs50-builder/README.md

-# cs50-builder
+# cs50-builder: Final project for CS50x
-Final Bootstrap builder with Python on server side
+A web-based application for designing and configuring Bootstrap themes